Master of Science Computer Science with a Concentration in Information & Communications Technology (MS)

 This concentration, offered jointly with the Department of Information Technology and Decision Sciences in the Strome College of Business, is appropriate for students with either a bachelor’s degree in business administration with a major in information systems and a computer science minor or with a bachelor’s degree in computer science with a business administration minor.

-All of these requirements must be satisfied in addition to the University requirements outlined under the University Requirements for Graduate Degrees & Certificates section of this Catalog.
+The departmental requirements for the Master of Science degree with concentration in Information and Communications Technology are described below.
+All requirements must be satisfied in addition to the University requirements outlined under the University Requirements for Graduate Degrees & Certificates section of this catalog.

 Core Courses